polini/TvheadendMobileUI/README.md

 ## Usage

  - You can now access the web interface: http://ip:9981/static/mobile/index.html
+ - The mobile page can be accessed via: http://ip:9981/static/mobile/mobile.html
  - The EPG timeline can accessed via: http://ip:9981/static/mobile/epg.html
+ - The listings magazine can be accessed via: http://ip:9981/static/mobile/mag.html

 ## Please notice